The humanitarian situation in Nagorno-Karabakh

 remain vigilant as to the next measures taken by the Azerbaijani

-authorities and to the follow-up given to
+authorities and the follow-up to

 Resolution 2517 (2023), basing itself